7 Fun Things to Do in Hanoi

 This 11th-century temple is a rare example of the well-preserved architecture of Vietnam.
 Dedicated to Confucius as well as Vietnam's most outstanding scholars, it is a great spot to meet the locals who take pride in their rich history and achievements.
-The temple is also home to the first university of Vietnam and a popular place for college students to take graduation photos in front of the pagodas, ponds, and gardens of the five courtyards inside the temple complex.
+The temple is also home to the first university in Vietnam and a popular place for college students to take graduation photos in front of the pagodas, ponds, and gardens of the five courtyards inside the temple complex.

-Temple of Literature in Hanoi
+Temple of Literature

 Visit the Museum of Ethnology

 The museum boasts an excellent collection of Vietnam's tribal art, artifacts, and everyday objects.
 It is a fabulous place to learn about Vietnam's ethnic groups, especially for families with kids.
 The outdoor exhibits are particularly interesting, with different traditional hill tribe houses where you can catch a glimpse into their way of life.
 Kids would be excited to go inside the stilt houses and explore.
 You may also have the opportunity to play folk games such as stilt walking or bamboo dancing, which is an important part of their culture.
 It's well worth spending an hour or two here.

 Opening hours: 8:30 am - 5:30 pm (Tuesday - Sunday)